 You can submit your Medicare enrollment information one of the following ways:

-- Log in to miAccount and send a secure message on Message Board, using the Submit My Medicare Number category.
+- Log in to miAccount and send a secure message on the Message Board, using the Submit My Medicare Number category.
 Include the name, Medicare number, and effective dates for parts A and B in your message for the individual going on Medicare.

 - Update your insurance enrollment information in miAccount to include your new Medicare information.
 Print the confirmation page and mail or fax it to ORS.